-Mr. and Mrs. Hudson felt quite lonely without Sabra; neither of them mentioned it to the other, each waiting for the other to mention the subject first.
-One morning Mr. Hudson came in and said: "Mrs. Hudson, when do you intend to have Sabra to return home? it is very lonely here without her; I tell you there is one missing when she is gone.
-I find she is a great help to me as well as to you.
-She was always ready to turn the grindstone for me if I required it, and many other services she performs for me, which I did not think of when she was here; but the fact is, I miss her every day.
+Mr. and Mrs. Hudson, felt quite lonely without Sabra; neither of them mentioned it to the other, each waiting for the other to mention the subject first.
+One morning, Mr. Hudson came in and said: "Mrs. Hudson, when do you intend to have Sabra return home, it is very lonely here without her; I tell you, there is one missing when she is gone.
+I find she is a great help to me, as well as to you.
+She was always ready to turn the grindstone for me, if I required it, and many other services she performs for me, which I did not think of when she was here, but the fact is, I miss her every day.
 I think we had better go after her some day this week."
 Mrs. Hudson was very glad, for she was afraid Sabra would be homesick, for she had never been from home before.
-She said she could go the next day, and it was decided that they should start the next morning.
+She said she could go the next day, and it was decided, that they should start the next morning.

-We will now return to Sabra, who felt quite sure that they would come for her that week, and she often stood at the window looking for them.
-She happened to be there when they came, and she ran to the door to meet them, as much pleased as if she had not seen them for months.
-She had much to relate to them during their ride home, but she did not like to tell them that she had been homewick.
+We will now return to Sabra, who felt quite sure they would come for her during that week, and she often stood at the window looking for them.
+She happened to be there when they came.
+She ran to the door to meet them, as much pleased as if she had not seen them for months.
+She had much to relate to them, during their ride home, but she did not like to tell . them that she had been homesick.

-Asenath met them at the door, and was glad to see Sabra, who thought they all appeared pleasant; and she felt quite happy in being at home again.
+Asenath met them at the door, and was glad to see Sabra, who thought they all appeared pleasant, and she felt quite happy in being at home again.

-Saturday she had everything prepared for the Sabbath.
-She took off the artificials from her new hat; perhaps she thought they would not please her Sabbathschool teacher; maybe she thought that Theodore would think her vain; be that as it may, she thought them too gay.
-Sabbath morning came: it was a beautiful morning; one of those mornings that appear to the thoughtful mind as though nature itself was praising God.
-She went to church with her father and mother, with a joyful heart.
+Saturday, she had every thing prepared for the Sabbath.
+She took off the artificials from her new hat; perhaps she thought they would not please her Sabbath school teacher; may be, she thought that Theodore would think her vain; be that as it may, she thought them too gay.
+Sabbath morning came, it was a beautiful morning, one of those mornings that appear to the thoughtful mind as though nature itself was praising God, she went to church with her father and mother, with a joyful heart.

-When she had recited her usual number of verses, she requested her teacher to hear her recite those verses she had committed while absent.
-Her teacher said he would hear a part of them then, and the rest next Sabbath.
-On Monday, she applied herself to her work as usual; and was always happy when she thought she pleased the family.
-She often wished she could please Fred and Marina as easily as she could them.
-The fact was this, the love of approbation was prominent in her phrenological development.
-She went to school during the short winter term, but could not find any time to study or read at home, for the knitting was always ready; and besides this, her mother told her, that when she had finished her knitting she might knit for herself, and she would find yarn.
+When she had recited her usual number of verses, she requested her teacher to hear her recite those she had committed while absent.
+Her teacher said, she would hear a part of them then, and the rest next Sabbath.
+On Monday, she applied herself to her work, as usual; she was always happy when she thought she pleased the family.
+She often wished that she could please Fred and Marina, as easily as she could the rest of the family.
+The fact was this, the love of approbation was prominent in her phrenological developments.
+She went to school during the short winter term, but she could not find any time to study or read at home, for the knitting was always ready, and beside this, her mother told her, that when she had finished her knitting, she might knit for herself, and she would find yarn.

 During that winter, card playing became an amusement for the evenings.
 Sabra's mother feared she would learn, and acquire a love for it.
-She promised to give her twenty dollars when she was eighteen, if she would not play.
+She promised to give her twenty dollars, when she was eighteen, if she would not play.
 Sabra very willingly promised, for she did not think it was right, and she had no desire to play.